RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Serializes and compresses the DataWindow to a file, then saves metadata about the DataWindow to a JSON file.

+The compressed DataWindow is placed into a subdirectory named "dw" in the base_dir

 If no base directory is provided, uses the current directory (".")

 If no file name is provided, the default file name is `[start_ts]_[end_ts]_[num_stations]`